FruitieX/jsiid/README.md

 jsiid
 =====
-Converts IRC messages to JSON.
+Converts IRC messages to JSON and vice versa.

 Examples
 ========